This course provides an introduction to analysis and operational research in a defence context.

 - those with a background in operational research, but only limited knowledge of its defence applications

-- more senior staff, whose work has brought them into contact with operational analysis, and who now wish to gain a better understanding of the subject
+- more senior staff, whose work has brought them into contact with operational research, and who now wish to gain a better understanding of the subject

-- new graduates with a general science or engineering background who wish to gain a better understanding of operational analysis.
+- new graduates with a general science or engineering background who wish to gain a better understanding of operational research.

-Note that this is intended as a general introduction to operational analysis and anyone with specific interests or requirements could also consider one of our more specialised courses.
+Note that this is intended as a general introduction to operational research in a defence context.
+Anyone with specific interests or requirements could also consider one of our more specialised courses.

 No formal requirements for the short course.